 As mentioned above you’re more likely to sell your house quicker if it’s decluttered.
 If looking for a quick sale, self storage offers a convenient and safe place to store the deceased’s belongings and furniture.

 Self storage can also help store belongings which you hope to sell on in the future.
 Finding the right place to sell items will maximise your chances of getting the most for your items.

 Obviously this would require you to sell goods at various car boot sales, auctions or ebay, and it’s unlikely that these would all occur at the same time.

-Whatever your choice, having the goods within touching distance in the short term, will keep items safe and secure, ensuring you have the best opportunity to sell at the best price to the right market.
+Whatever your choice, having the goods within touching distance in the short term in a secure unit, ensuring you have the best opportunity to sell at the best price to the right market.

 Some items left behind by a family member may help financially but there will be others that have sentimental value.
 Self storage offers an affordable and secure service for you to safely store the memories of your loved one.

 How Safestore can help

 Understandably you may have concerns about leaving family possessions with a storage company, however Safestore are here to help.
 At Safestore you’re the only person to have a key to your storage room, so you know your goods are safe and secure.